 Nightlife in Mexico City is excellent and available til sun up for those who seek it.
 A few places to start are:

 Transportation: Public transportation is plentiful and cheap with an extensive bus and subway system.
-Ubers are inexpensive, and in my experience, reliable (though some may try to take you the long route).
+Ubers are inexpensive and reliable (though some may try to take you the long route).
 Taxis can be obtained from official stands in the airport.
-Otherwise, I would avoid them due to the perils of cash handling, such as refusal to provide change or having a “broken” meter.
+Otherwise, avoid them due to the perils of cash handling, such as refusal to provide change or having a “broken” meter.
 Mexico City is not an ideal place to rent a car.

-Money Matters: ATMs are readily available and stocked throughout the city.
+Money Matters: ATMs are the easiest way to get money.
 For street (food and shopping) purchases, you’ll need cash (pesos).
 Otherwise, most places accept cards.

 Safety: Particularly at late night hours, travel with a group in well-lit, public areas.
 Keep your passport in a safe, secure place.
 NEVER keep your wallet in your pocket, but especially not on the bus/subway.
 Methodical thieves are known to work together to crowd and push people, while one takes the wallet…unbeknown to the person until later when they go to make their next purchase.
 I follow the two-zipper rule (money in a zipper, in a zipper).

 Original version of this guide written by Tiffany Mead, who spent 6 months researching every corner of Mexico City.
 Revised and expanded 2023 guide by Marek Bron.